G-bot987/fitness-tracker/README.md

 # Unit 18 Nosql Homework: Workout Tracker

+Current bugs fixing functionality on heroku, the app works perfectly locally however, has limited functionality when deployed, this is a work in progress. deployed at https://stark-lowlands-30421.herokuapp.com/

 For this assignment, you'll create a workout tracker.
 You have already been provided with the front end code in the `Develop` folder.
 This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

 ## User Story